Are you introvert or extrovert?

 - Social finessing

-2. Build Positive Social Circle
+2. Develop A Positive Social Circle

 When you have people you like around you, you will love interacting with them and you will naturally start behaving like an extrovert and thinking like an extrovert.